accuknox/help/docs/use-cases/rules-engine-ticket-creation.md

 ![alt](images/rules-engine-ticket-creation/3.png)

-**Step 4:** Provide the necessary details, including the rule name, rule description, condition type (true or false), and click on "Action" to add the specific action.\
+**Step 4:** Provide the necessary details, including the rule name, rule description, condition type (true or false), and click on "Action" to add the specific action.
+When the conditions specified here are matched by a finding, the rule will trigger the specified action.
-Clicking on the condition type will trigger the action that is required, it is crucial to to select the condition type as per the rule created and the description of it.

 ![alt](images/rules-engine-ticket-creation/4.png)